jacquelynelias/ajc-scrapers/README.md

 Before inserting into the warehouse, I went through the violations to check if they were properly formatted.
 I added the following fields: park_id = each park is given an ID.
-Check the previous year inspection to find page_num = I added this when cleaning to easily check which page the inspection was on
+Check the previous year inspection to find page_num = I added this when cleaning to easily check which page the inspection was on cond_num = this is a number associated to each violation such as "rails", "electrical", etc..
+I found that sometimes the violations would be mispelled, so this allowed a way to count how many of each violations there are.

 When you are ready to insert into the warehouse, there are sql scripts in the G drive.